Andrew Hedgman: Running

 Andrew began running at his high school in Paeroa College.
 He found himself breaking school records and as an intermediate was running against the seniors and beating them.
 It wasn't until his P.E Teacher Ava Meek challenged him to run an entire Marathon when Hedgman found his passion for long distance running.

 Between 2003 and 2009 Andrew ran various Marathons and Half Marathons.
 He often would gain top three positions for the Half Marathon for the under 20s.

-In 2009 Andrew ran his first Ultramarathon in Taupo, New Zealand.
+In 2009 Andrew ran his first Ultramarathon in Taupō, New Zealand.
 The 100 km New Zealand nationals, gaining a top ten position in a time of 10 hours 40 minutes and 52 seconds.

 In February and March 2010 Hedgman ran the entire length of New Zealand in which he completed in only 28 days.
 Averaging 50 miles per day, battling shin splints, a torn muscle, extreme weather with having only one rest day.

 In 2012 Andrew ran 1000 km from Brisbane to Sydney in Australia.
 He also was invited to take part in the Lycian Way Ultramarathon in Turkey where he gained a top 10 position.
 Other notable races Hedgman has completed include the Kalahari Augrabies Extreme Marathon in South Africa and the Larapinta Trail Ultramarathon in Australia, both multi day races where he placed in the top 10.

 Andrew can often be seen running the trails throughout South-East Queensland in preparation for his next major events.